PhD Pre-Dissertation Exam

 Stage 2.
 Research and Drafting

-During the research and drafting phase of the project, the candidate works primarily with her/his guidance committee chair.
-The candidate should make sure to stay in regular contact with the chair, providing regular progress reports, asking questions, and meeting for discussion as needed.
-Candidates should expect to meet with the chair about once per month to analyze data, to discuss relevant readings, to go over rough drafts, to build chapter outlines, or to address questions or problems that come up during this phase of the project.
+During the research and drafting phase of the project, the candidate works primarily with her/his guidance committee chair, adjusting their plan for communication and interaction as is necessary for the candidate to successfully complete this phase of their degree.
+Candidates should expect to meet with the chair at least once per month, but preferably every other week, in order to discuss findings, to go over rough drafts, to build chapter outlines or map out process ideas for non-print dissertations, or to address questions or problems that come up during this phase of the project.
 It is certainly possible to consult other members of the committee as needed, but that consultation process should be worked out with the chair first.

 Traditionally, dissertations are “defended.”
 However the word “defense” has some unfortunate connotations, suggesting that the project will be under attack.
-That should not be the case.
-Committee members are committed to helping candidates develop a strong project, a dissertation that will have positive impact on the discipline, that will create new knowledge, that will lead to pedagogical innovations, that will help people become better writers (or understand writing better), and that will help the candidate’s professional development.
-Committee members also want candidates to produce dissertations that are publishable–if not as a book then as a series of articles or chapters.
+That will not be the case.
+Committee members are committed to helping candidates develop a strong project, a dissertation that will have positive impact on the discipline, create new knowledge, lead to pedagogical innovations, help people become better writers and rhetoricians (or understand writing and rhetoric better), and/or substantially add to the candidate’s professional development.
+Committee members also want candidates to produce dissertations that are “publishable”–ready to be made available for public consumption and discussion.
+While committee members may raise hard questions that challenge the candidate’s thinking during the defense, the tone of this meeting is that of a conversation between peers.

-To achieve these ends, committee members ask tough questions and raise critical points through the entire process, challenging the candidate in order to make the project better.
-By the time of the dissertation defense, however, the candidate should have already encountered all the tough questions the committee has.
+If the process of drafting and response from committee members has been successful, by the time of the dissertation defense, the candidate should have already encountered the tough questions the committee has.
 If there has been a serious, critical dialogue through the dissertation process, a candidate will be more than adequately prepared for the dissertation “defense.”

 The dissertation defense is structured as follows:

 - When all the questions have been discussed and addressed, the dissertation committee chair asks the candidate to leave the room to allow time for the committee to deliberate about the dissertation and the defense.
-The committee discusses three questions in particular: (a) Is the dissertation document and the defense/presentation of it acceptable? (b) What revisions or editorial amendments are necessary? (c) How should the candidate think about preparing the dissertation for future publication (as a book or set of articles)?
-Typically this deliberation takes 15-20 minutes.
+The committee discusses three questions in particular: (a) Are the dissertation project and the defense/presentation of it acceptable? (b) What revisions or amendments are necessary? (c) How should the candidate think about preparing the project for future public consumption and discussion?
+Typically this deliberation takes 15 minutes.
+(According to the policies of the Graduate School, the decision of the committee must be agreed upon by at least three-fourths of the committee members with not more than one dissenting vote among the MSU faculty on the committee.)

-- When the committee has concluded its deliberations, the committee chair invites the candidate back into the room to hear the decision, to discuss any needed revisions, and to get advice about future publication.
+- When the committee has concluded its deliberations, the committee chair invites the candidate back into the room to hear the decision, to discuss any needed revisions, and to get advice about future public circulation of the project.

 - All official university forms are signed by each member of the committee.